taweitang/Competition-Review-of-UW-Madison-GI-Tract-Image-Segmentation-main/README.md

 ## Solution Pipelines
 ![](/images/picture2.png "")
-To achieve better detection effect and make the model converge effectively, we used the following training and validating processes: First, divides the source files into five folders.
+To achieve better detection performance, we used the following training and validating processes: First, divides the source files into five folds of training sets and testing sets.
 Second, trained 5 3D U-NET with patch size is (192, 192, 80) models (based on [MONAI pipeline](https://www.kaggle.com/datasets/yiheng/uw3dmonaitrainingpipeline)) with each sub datasets.
 Finally, during validating process, input the data into five models respectively, and then conduct 5-folds ensemble predictions.

 ## Loss Function
 We tested several loss functions to choose the best one.
 In this section, the hyperparameters were as follow: Epoch: 1000 / Learning Rate: 5e-4~2e-4 and only fold 0 was applied.
 As the table shown, Dice + CE was chosen as the best loss function in our solution.